jaredjgebel/ux-portfolio/src/_includes/case-studies/_user-flow.md

 5. Evaluate the data to make a decision about signing a contract for the current price
 6. Call the grain buyer at his local processor to sell

-Even in these less-than-ideal circumstances, this process could be simplified with technology.
+Even in these less-than-ideal circumstances, this process could be simplified.

 {% callout %}